Treatment and Therapies

-While there is currently no cure for Parkinson’s there are a range of treatments which can help you manage your symptoms
+While there is currently no cure for Parkinson’s there is a range of treatments that can help you manage your symptoms.

 Sinemet® (levodopa/carbidopa) is a medication commonly used in the treatment of Parkinson’s disease as well as other neurological disorders.
 From 23 August 2018, there has been an international supply shortage of various formulations of Sinemet®.